Syrian Civil War Fast Facts

 (CNN)Here is some background information about the ongoing civil war in Syria.
-Since the war began in 2011, an estimated 400,000 Syrians have been killed, according to the United Nations.
+In the first five years of the war, which began in 2011, an estimated 400,000 Syrians were killed, according to the UN Envoy for Syria.

 Facts: